monlim/Handmate-OSC/README.md

 You should see a message 'osc success'.
 You must do this before opening the browser.

-Double click to open the index.html file OR go to http://127.0.0.1:5500/index.html OR https://monlim.github.io/Handmate-OSC/ on your browser.
+Go to http://127.0.0.1:5500/index.html OR https://monlim.github.io/Handmate-OSC/ on your browser.
 Start waving your hands around.

 # Usage
 Please use Google Chrome or Firefox on a Desktop.
 Will not work in Safari.
 UDP send on port 8080 and receive on port 9129.